FNNDSC/pl-dicom_filter/README.md

 [![MIT License](https://img.shields.io/github/license/fnndsc/pl-dicom_filter)](https://github.com/FNNDSC/pl-dicom_filter/blob/main/LICENSE)
 [![ci](https://github.com/FNNDSC/pl-dicom_filter/actions/workflows/ci.yml/badge.svg)](https://github.com/FNNDSC/pl-dicom_filter/actions/workflows/ci.yml)

-`pl-dicom_filter` is a [_ChRIS_](https://chrisproject.org/)
-_ds_ plugin which takes in DICOM files in its input directory and filters DICOMs that matches a specified criteria into its output directory.
+`pl-dicom_filter` is a [_ChRIS_](https://chrisproject.org/) _ds_ plugin which takes in DICOM files in its input directory and filters DICOMs based on specified criteria into its output directory.

+---

 ## Abstract

-A ChRIS plugin to filter dicoms using filters on dicom tags.
+A ChRIS plugin to filter DICOM files using filters on DICOM tags, image count thresholds, and text similarity, with optional PHI handling.

+---

 ## Installation

-`pl-dicom_filter` is a _[ChRIS](https://chrisproject.org/) plugin_, meaning it can
-run from either within _ChRIS_ or the command-line.
+`pl-dicom_filter` is a _[ChRIS](https://chrisproject.org/) plugin_, meaning it can run either within _ChRIS_ or from the command line using container technologies such as [Apptainer](https://apptainer.org/).

+---

 ## Local Usage